 type to objectify them.
 So why can’t he stop imagining Jade naked?

-have recurred.
+recurred.
 Does life offer third chances?
 She doesn’t think so.
-She
+She decides

-decides to wait to retake the medical tests.
-One week won’t make a
+to wait to retake the medical tests.
+One week won’t make a difference if she

-is pleasantly surprised when Jade calls him and suggests they finish what
+pleasantly surprised when Jade calls him and suggests they finish what they

 complications.
 The sex is incredibly hot and passionate but afterwards when

 Chris wants to see her again, Jade reminds him this was a one-time thing.

 P.J.’s company is thinking about investing in Lunch Meetings, so as a favor